BridgeWeek

 What is BridgeWeek?

 At Portland Seminary, our goal is to learn in an environment of relationship with faculty and peers.
-The week-long BridgeWeek is the setting where interesting conversations, rich friendships, deep learning, spiritual growth, and fun happen!
-And when it comes to bonding with your faculty and classmates, nothing compares to BridgeWeek, a six-day-long gathering of students in our hybrid programs at the Portland Center the seventh week of each fall and spring semester.*
+The five-day BridgeWeek is the setting where interesting conversations, rich friendships with your cohort, deep learning, spiritual growth, and fun happen!
+And when it comes to bonding with your faculty and classmates, nothing compares to the BridgeWeek gathering each September.

 What do we do at BridgeWeek?